TheCyberLocal/OmniBrowse/README.md

 npm start
 ```

-Open your browser and go to `http://localhost:5173` to start using OmniBrowse.
+Open your browser and go to `http://localhost:5173` to start using OmniBrowser.

 ## Usage